Skip to main content

 How Does Gut Health Influence Hormonal Pathways?

 An emerging area of critical importance is the role of the gut microbiome in hormonal regulation.
 Your gut is home to trillions of microorganisms that perform essential functions, including the metabolism of hormones.
 A specific collection of gut bacteria, known as the estrobolome, produces an enzyme that helps process and regulate the circulation of estrogen in the body.
-An imbalanced gut microbiome, or dysbiosis, can impair this process, leading to either an excess or a deficiency of circulating estrogen, which has implications for both men and women.

 Furthermore, the integrity of the gut lining is paramount.
 A condition often referred to as “leaky gut,” or increased intestinal permeability, allows inflammatory molecules to enter the bloodstream.
-This systemic inflammation is a major trigger for and places a significant burden on the cardiovascular system.
+This systemic inflammation is a major trigger for insulin resistance and places a significant burden on the cardiovascular system.

 A diet rich in fiber from diverse plant sources feeds beneficial gut bacteria, while processed foods and sugars can promote the growth of less favorable species.
 Therefore, cultivating a healthy gut microbiome through diet is a direct and powerful strategy for supporting hormonal balance and reducing the inflammatory drivers of heart disease.